Blackjacx/RADToolKit/README.md

 [![License](https://img.shields.io/cocoapods/l/RADToolKit.svg?style=flat)](http://cocoapods.org/pods/RADToolKit)
 [![Platform](https://img.shields.io/cocoapods/p/RADToolKit.svg?style=flat)](http://cocoapods.org/pods/RADToolKit)

+Tired of creating all the boilerplate code from scratch every time you start a new project?
+Here is your solution.
+A tool set that implements all the functionality needed to create a basic app in only one week that will impress your customers.
+Start your Rapid Application Development NOW and be lightning fast with RADToolKit.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+This project requires `iOS 8` or higher.

 ## Installation